BMW i4 2026 review | The electric BMW that still drives like a BMW

 The CarGurus verdict

-The BMW i4 is truly great to drive, whether you want something with a bit of enthusiastic verve or that’s confident and comfortable, it’ll do the job well.
-It certainly has a better driving position and superior ride and handling when compared to the Tesla Model 3 or the Polestar 2.
+The BMW i4 is genuinely great to drive.
+Whether you want something with a bit of enthusiasm or a car that’s calm, confident and comfortable over long distances, it does both very well.
+It also offers a better driving position and more polished ride and handling than key rivals such as the Tesla Model 3 and Polestar 2.

 Search for a BMW i4 on CarGurus